 Emergency Contact Information.
 Each data center or digital mining use shall provide 24-hour emergency contact signage visible at each access entrance.
 The signs shall include the company name (if applicable), the owner or representative’s name, the telephone number for the emergency contact person, and the local power company’s name and telephone number.

 Nuisance Prohibited.
-The data center or digital mining use shall be designed, constructed and operated at all times in manner that does not create a nuisance by reason of heat, glare, fumes, dust, noise, vibration or odor beyond the property on which the data center is located.
+The data center or digital mining use shall be designed, constructed and operated at all times in a manner that does not create a nuisance as established under Michigan law by reason of heat, glare, fumes, dust, noise, vibration or odor beyond the property on which the data center is located.
+If such a nuisance is created, then any individual shall have authority to proceed with an enforcement action in court.
+If the individual prevails in court, they shall be awarded attorneys and costs associated with bringing the enforcement action.

 Modular Data Centers Prohibited.
-Except during the construction phase, pre-fabricated or “modular” data centers and shipping containers and similar prefab structures are prohibited.
+Pre-fabricated or “modular” data centers and shipping containers and similar prefab structures are prohibited.
 All data center uses shall be within site-built buildings.